 To become an EMT, you only need a high school diploma or GED, a CPR certification, and a postsecondary education through an accredited EMT training program.
 These programs usually take about 150 hours to complete

-Paramedics, on the other hand, must finish an EMT training program, and then complete an additional paramedic training program.
+Paramedics, on the other hand, must finish an EMT training program and then complete an additional paramedic training program.
 These programs usually take between 1000 and 2000 hours of training to complete.

-Afterwards, candidates must complete an additional set of one cognitive and one psychomotor exam before they can become fully licensed paramedics.
+Afterward, candidates must complete an additional set of one cognitive and one psychomotor exam before they can become fully licensed paramedics.

 Invasive Interventions